Online Master’s Degrees in Genetic Counseling

 Pursue Opportunities in Public Health

-A genetics counselor in the field of public health may work to improve access to genetic services or develop public policy related to genetics.
+A genetics counselor in public health may work to improve access to genetics services or develop public policy related to genetics.

 Vanessa Salvia